 According to the American Society of Reproductive Medicine, a healthy woman in her 20’s and 30’s has at least a 25-30% chance of conceiving a child every time she ovulates.
 By the time a woman enters her 40’s however, that chance drops to 10% or less.
 Age may also contribute to other health problems in both men and women, which also impact their overall fertility rate.

 No matter what may be the cause of your infertility, any problem conceiving a child should be investigated with the help of a reproductive endocrinologist like Dr. Victor Beshay of DFW Center for Fertility & IVF.

 Our fertility clinic offers the full range of medical services including examinations, diagnostic testing, lab tests, fertility treatments and support services.
-Contact us online or call 469-854-0305 to set up your appointment.
+Contact us online to set up your appointment.